joelwk/chanscope-knowledge-agents/README.md

 - Docker containerization for simplified deployment
 - Configurable model selection for each pipeline stage

-The system is designed to process text data through a series of specialized models, each optimized for their specific task (embeddings, chunk analysis, or summarization).
+The system is designed to process text data through specialized models, each optimized for their specific task.
 This modular approach allows for flexible model selection while maintaining robust operation through automatic fallback mechanisms.

 For more detailed information on the system's technical features, please refer to the [knowledge-agents](https://github.com/joelwk/knowledge-agents) repository.
 ## Supported Models